Serge-Mavuba/Numbers-in-Python/README.md

 Numbers in Python
 -----------------
-# There 3 types of nummbers in Python (version3)
+# There 3 types of nummbers in Python
 # int, float, complex
-# Note: Open Notepad, run the program, then place the cursor anywhere inside your text editor
-# Pre-req: The pynput, time, and random modules must be imported
+# Pre-req: The pynput, time, random, and subprocess modules must be imported